 - 6. The permittee must retain the records of all required monitoring data and support information for at least five (5) years from the date of the monitoring sample, measurement, report, or application.
 Support information includes all calibration and maintenance records and all original strip chart recordings for continuous monitoring instrumentation, and copies of all reports required by this permit.
-[40 CFR 70.6(a)(3)(ii)(B) and Regulation 26, §26.701(C)(2)(b)] - 7.
+[40 C.F.R. § 70.6(a)(3)(ii)(B) and Reg.26.701(C)(2)(b)] - 7.
 The permittee must submit reports of all required monitoring every six (6) months.
-If permit establishes no other reporting period, the reporting period shall end on the last day of the anniversary month of the initial Title V permit.
-The report is due within thirty (30) days of the end of the reporting period.
-Although the reports are due every six months, each report shall contain a full year of data.
+If the permit establishes no other reporting period, the reporting period shall end on the last day of the month six months after the issuance of the initial Title V permit and every six months thereafter.
+The report is due on the first day of the second month after the end of the reporting period.
+The first report due after issuance of the initial Title V permit shall contain six months of data and each report thereafter shall contain 12 months of data.
+The report shall contain data for all monitoring requirements in effect during the reporting period.
+If a monitoring requirement is not in effect for the entire reporting period, only those months of data in which the monitoring requirement was in effect are required to be reported.
 The report must clearly identify all instances of deviations from permit requirements.
-A responsible official as defined in Regulation No. 26, §26.2 must certify all required reports.
+A responsible official as defined in Reg.26.2 must certify all required reports.
 The permittee will send the reports to the address below: